Blackout light: Blackout marker lights

 Blackout marker lights serve the purpose of marking the position of the vehicle during blackout driving.
 They also are used as an aid in keeping the proper safe following distance when driving in a convoy at night.
 US Military marker lights are designed with a series of "cat eyes" that appear differently depending on the distance one is away from the vehicle that is equipped with the lights.
 When the following distance is too far the rear marker lights appear as a single red light and when too close as four separate red lights.
-When the correct following distance of 180 to 60 feet is maintained the taillights appear as two red lights.
+When maintaining the correct following distance of 60 to 180 ft, the taillights appear as two red lights.

 Blackout stop lights

 Blackout stop lights take the place of the normal stoplight when operating in blackout conditions.
 In US military vehicles when the brakes are applied in blackout mode the brake light appears as a white light.
 The blackout stop lights are typically in the same taillight assembly as the rear blackout marker lights.